steharr/ms1-portfolio-steharr/README.md

 10. Always within a click's reach of getting in contact

 ### **Scope Plane**
-For the Scope plane, I made some key design choices based on my research
+For the Scope plane, I made some key design choices about how I wanted to set up the site based on my research.
+From there I was able to compile a list of features that I wanted to implement

 ### **Key Design Choices**